 You will have around three weeks to research, plan and make an ad for an Apple product.
-You can work individually or in a group of up to three people.
-(Bear in mind that an ad made by three people should be three times as good as one made by an individual!)
+You can work individually or in a group of two people.
+(Bear in mind that an ad made by two people should be twice as good as one made by an individual!)
 All footage and logos must be made by you.
 Music may be found.
 Finished videos should be no more than 40 seconds long and should be embedded on the 'Video' page in 'My Portfolio' on your website.

 If you are feeling ambitious, there may be opportunities to make ads for other products, though you will be expected to be more independent with this option, and it will probably appeal to more experienced or confident students.
 You will need to choose your own product and conduct your own research.
 Negotiate with your teacher.

 MAKE A PRODUCTION SCHEDULE.
 You have three weeks.
 Decide how that time will be spent.
 (Tip, you need far more time for pre-production and post-production than for the actual production.)
 Write important dates down on a shared calendar.
 Make sure you include a date for the rough cut which you will send to your teacher for feedback.
 See here for pre-production checklist.